madskoefoed/BayesianProbitRegression.jl/README.md

 # BayesianProbitRegression.jl

 # Installation
-A Julia package for Bayesian probit regression in Julia via Gibbs sampling.
+A Julia package for Bayesian probit regression in Julia via Gibbs (and Metropolis) sampling.
 The package allows for estimation and simulation of a dichotomous variable.
 The package is unregistered at the moment, so you need to clone it from the repository:

 ```julia
 Pkg.clone("git://github.com/madskoefoed/BayesianProbitRegression.jl)